US STOCKS-Wall St. falls as oil's multi-year low adds to investor fears

 Brent futures fell to an almost seven-year low,

-supply glut to worsen in 2016 as demand slows and OPEC shows no
+to worsen in 2016 as demand slows and OPEC shows no signs of

 Adding to the somber mood, China's yuan fell to its